Banno/polymer-rename/README.md

 [![npm version](https://badge.fury.io/js/polymer-rename.svg)](https://badge.fury.io/js/polymer-rename)

 [Closure-compiler](https://developers.google.com/closure/compiler) with `ADVANCED` optimizations, offers the powerful ability to rename properties.
-However, it can only safely be used on code bases which follow it's [required conventions](https://developers.google.com/closure/compiler/docs/limitations).
+However, it can only safely be used on code bases which follow its [required conventions](https://developers.google.com/closure/compiler/docs/limitations).
 With the introduction of polymer templates, data binding expressions become external uses of code which the compiler must be made aware of or optimizations such as dead-code elimination and property renaming will break the template